| Warts and Plantar Warts

 Putting a stronger medicine on the wart, or getting a shot of medicine in

-- Freezing the wart (cryotherapy).
+it.
+Freezing the wart (cryotherapy).
+Removing the

 wart with surgery (electrosurgery, curettage, laser surgery).